-Finally, let’s talk about the foreign buyer looking to buy up American property.
+Finally, let's talk about the foreign real estate buyer looking to buy up American property.
 Eventually, global economies will open up again.
 If you think competition from domestic institutional real estate investors is fierce, just wait until we start seeing international money re-enter our system.

 Take a look at the dollar-volume of existing home purchases by foreign buyers.
 Notice how the dollar volume peaked in 2017 at $153 billion.
 It has trended down until March 2020, with likely continued low volume up to now.